Commonly Asked Car Accident Questions & Answers

 In some states, not wearing a seatbelt can reduce or even negate any potential compensation for damages.
 This is based on the idea that people suffer more severe injuries when they don’t wear a seatbelt.
 In such cases, it is best to seek the counsel of an experienced attorney who will advise you about the law in your state and who will fight for your legal rights.

-Will my injury claim always go to court?
+6. Will my personal injury claim always go to court?

 A majority of injury claim cases do not go to court.
 They are usually settled out of court with an insurance company.
 However, if you are not satisfied with the settlement offered, and if you believe your claim is worth more, then your case will go to trial.
 Your injury claim could go to court for these two reasons.
 If you aren’t satisfied with the settlement you will go to court.
 If you believe your injury claim is worth more than the offer then your case will go to trial.
 An experienced car accident lawyer will be able to advise you on the best strategies in your case.